 Your attendance at the November 10 program is a requirement for graduation.
-If you have an absolute conflict that will prohibit you from attending the November 10 program, you must notify Dean Cross so that alternative arrangements can be made.
+If you have an absolute conflict that will prohibit you from attending the November 10 program, you must notify Dean Cross by November 4, so that alternative arrangements can be made.

 Drum roll please...
 Lawlapalooza 2011: I Rocked the Law yielded over $4,181.25 from ticket sales, t-shirt sales, and band tips!
 This tally does not include band registrations and sponsors.
 The funds will be used to support the Ellen B. Ewing Fund.